ralna/GALAHAD/doc/Julia/rst-dir/psls_functions.rst

 	*
 		- ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the symmetric matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the symmetric matrix $A$.

 	*
 		- val

-		- is a one-dimensional array of size ne and type T that holds the values of the entries of the lower triangular part of the symmetric matrix :math:`A` in any of the supported storage schemes.
+		- is a one-dimensional array of size ne and type T that holds the values of the entries of the lower triangular part of the symmetric matrix $A$ in any of the supported storage schemes.

 .. index:: pair: function; psls_form_subset_preconditioner
 .. _doxid-galahad__psls_8h_1a75fa79fcbe08ab367b9fa0b7f39adf65: